Science Write Now

 I lose track of time; my surroundings stretch and detach.
 Cells tingling.
 Cascading water lulls me into a meditative cocoon.
 Then, as if I’ve been walloped in the guts, the nausea sets in.
 Searing pain stretches across my head, temple-to-temple, tightening like a torture device.
 By this point I am in the corner of the shower.
 Foetal position.
 Snatches of sound.
 Colours blur.
 Laughter drips from the white-tiled walls.

-My partner, Toby, rushes in, asking why I’ve let the water run cold for forty-five minutes.
+My partner, Jem, rushes in, asking why I’ve let the water run cold for forty-five minutes.
 When I don’t reply, he holds me, floppy as an infant, turns off the exhausted taps, and carries me to the quiet enclave of bed.
 I try to respond, to thank him for taking care of me but my tongue has lost its will.
 I simply lie there, still and mute, until the blinding, buzzing white noise of it all ceases and morning wipes the slate clean.

 I blink myself back to the grey room.
 ‘These… episodes started ten years ago.’